Vinny Faherty: St Patrick's Athletic

 Faherty and teammate John Russell were linked with a move to Scottish Premier League club Hibernian in November 2009, and Faherty also had a trial with Crystal Palace of the English Championship.
 However, Palace's reserve games were postponed because of heavy snow, and when Faherty discovered that players were not being paid because of the club's financial difficulties, he returned to Ireland and signed for St Patrick's Athletic for the 2010 season.

 Faherty scored on his St Patrick's Athletic debut against Wexford Youths in a 3–0 victory for the Saints in pre-season.
 He started the season well, chalking up goals and assists, and was central to a team that found itself top of the table and in the Setanta Sports Cup Final.
 Faherty finished the 2010 league season as St. Patrick's Athletic's top scorer, with his goals including a diving header against rivals Shamrock Rovers and away to Bohemians.

-He left St Patrick's at the end of the season to emigrate to Australia.
+He left St Patrick's at the end of the season to sign for Karşıyaka S.K. in Turkish 2.
+Lig.

-Melbourne Zebras
+Australia

-Faherty signed for Australian club Melbourne Zebras of the National Premier Leagues for the 2011 season.
-His 14 goals from 20 league games made him the club's second top scorer behind Stuart Nicholson, in the VSL Division 1 list, as Zebras finished as champions, thus earning promotion to the Victorian Premier League.
+After the proposed move to Turkey fell through late in negotiations, Faherty signed for Australian club Melbourne Zebras of the National Premier Leagues for the 2011 season.
+His 14 goals from 20 league games made him the club's top scorer, playing a decisive role in their title winning campaign.
 Zebras confirmed that Faherty had signed on again for the 2012 season.

 Return to St Patrick's Athletic

 Faherty returned to Ireland and joined up again with close friend John Russell when he re-signed for St Patrick's Athletic on the League of Ireland's July transfer deadline day.
-He was named at number 26 in the squad for the third qualifying round of the 2012-13 Europa League campaign, but did not feature on either matchday.
+He was named in the squad for the third qualifying round of the 2012-13 Europa League campaign.
 He made his competitive return as a late substitute in a 1–0 win over Cork City on 13 August, and scored his first competitive goal on his home debut in a 3–0 win over Derry City when he "swivelled onto a ball at the edge of the Derry box and unleashed a lethal finish that dipped over Doherty but under his crossbar".
 This earned him his first start, away to Dublin rivals Bohemians.
 Faherty again scored in a Dublin derby for Pats with an injury-time header to complete a 2–0 win against Shelbourne at Tolka Park.
 Faherty scored a 90th-minute equaliser away to Drogheda United in the FAI Cup quarter-final replay to take the game into extra time, and converted his kick in the ensuing penalty shootout to help the Saints reach the semi-finals.
 He scored his first hat-trick for the club in a 5–0 win over UCD at Richmond Park on 1 October.